 NCHRC is an Equal Opportunity Employer.
 People of color, the LGBTQI community, and individuals who have personal experience with drug use, sex work, HIV, HCV, and incarceration are strongly encouraged to apply.

-Experience – Must demonstrate the ability to establish and maintain ethical relationships with SSP participants, must be comfortable with the harm reduction framework, with public speaking and group presentations.
-Knowledge about Hepatitis C, HIV/AIDS, injection drug use, syringe exchange, STIs, and substance use is required.
+Experience Must demonstrate ability to establish and maintain ethical relationships with participants, maintain strict confidentiality, and treat all participants non-judgmentally and with warmth and positive regard.
+Must be comfortable with harm reduction framework.
+Must be comfortable with public speaking and group presentations.
+Knowledge about Hepatitis C, HIV/AIDS, injection drug use, syringe services, STIs, and substance use is required.
 Must be comfortable discussing social, sexual, drug-related, and other harm reduction issues and experiences in a non-judgmental manner with both individuals and groups.
 Must demonstrate strong communication skills and an ability to thrive while working autonomously.
 Must be able to work flexible hours, including evenings.
-People who are HIV/hepatitis positive, and have a history of drug use, sex work, or incarceration are strongly encouraged to apply.
+People who are HIV/hepatitis positive, have a history of drug use, sex work, or incarceration are strongly encouraged to apply.